“Set your mind on things above, not on things on the earth.”

 We turn to the second command in the practical section of Colossians.
 We must not only “seek” things above, but we are to “think” things above.
 We are to put into practice what God affords us by our position in Christ.

 Paul turns to a stronger term than “seek” of verse one — “Set your mind.”
 “Set your mind” places stress on the whole bent of life while “seek” emphasizes the pursuit of more concrete goals.

 “Set your mind on things above”

 “Seek” in verse one implies striving while “set your mind” implies concentration.
 If the Christian is to survive in a spiritual war, his mind must focus on eternal things (2 Cor.
 4:18).
 “Mind” includes understanding, attitude, and the will.
-It means to employ one’s faculty for thoughtful planning, with emphasis upon the underlying disposition or attitude–to have an attitude, to think in a particular manner as in the attitude that Christ Jesus had (Phil.
+It means to employ one’s faculty for thoughtful planning, emphasizing the underlying disposition or attitude–to have an attitude, to think in a particular manner as in the attitude that Christ Jesus had (Phil.
 2.5).
 The frame of reference for the Christian should be set “on things above.”

 The false teachers of Colosse were pushing subjective mysticism.
 Paul condemned that in 2:20-23.
 God wants us to think about God’s objective provisions.
 When “mind” is used with “things,” it means to think about events, not simply material objects.
 God wants us to establish an attitude toward his provisions for us.
 This word also means to keep on giving serious consideration to something–to ponder, to let one’s mind dwell on, to keep thinking about, to fix one’s attention on as here–”Let your mind dwell on the things which are above.”

 God wants us to love “things above.”
 The Greek emphasizes “things above.”
 “Things above” are the things that are ultimately essential, belonging to God.
 He wants our desire to orient around them.
 The wings of love soar our hearts toward eternal things.

 The Christian’s frame of reference should rest on “things above.”